 If you notice bad breath or tender gums in the back of your mouth, make an appointment with your dentist.
 Removing the wisdom teeth can eliminate the infection and reduce the likelihood of snoring.

 3. TMJ or TMD

 The temporomandibular joint (TMJ) connects your jaw to your skull and is essential for chewing and talking.
 A temporomandibular disorder (TMD) can result from trauma, stress, tension, arthritis, or abnormal joint movement, causing you swelling, discomfort, and unexplained snoring.
 Snoring due to TMDs typically occurs due to changes in the jaw position as you sleep.
-It can also cause your tongue to sit further back in the mouth which obstructs the airway and contributes to snoring.
+It can also cause your tongue to sit further back in the mouth, obstructing the airway and contributing to snoring.

 While the precise treatment depends on the cause of your snoring, your dentist may recommend trying a nose strip or a device to help hold your jaw in place while sleeping.
 The dentists at TruBlu Dentistry have extensive experience helping those who suffer from sleep apnea and other sleep disorders find and fix the source of the problem.

 Our dentists use a noninvasive treatment called Silent Nite to treat many forms of snoring and sleep apnea.
 This fully customized mouth guard pulls your lower jaw forward at night to open your airways and reduce the likelihood of obstruction.

 If you frequently wake up exhausted despite sleeping for hours or your partner complains about your loud snoring, schedule an appointment at TruBlu Dentistry to unearth the cause and find a solution.

 Our dentists can also prescribe dental treatments to fix any damage your teeth grinding or TMD has caused, like worn-down teeth or tooth decay.
 Call our practice today to learn how we can help you sleep better.